liam-wiltshire/talks/machinelearning/content.md

 ???

-- That's alot of payments!
+- That's a lot of payments!
-- The problem is, alot of chargebacks are not legitimate
+- The problem is, a lot of chargebacks are not legitimate

 ---